bevy-cheatbook/bevy-cheatbook/src/setup/unofficial-plugins.md

 permissive licenses (like Bevy itself).

 This page is very limited.
 I can only recommend plugins I know enough about.
-Please also check the [Bevy Assets](https://bevyengine.org/assets) page to find even more things. :)
+Please also check the [Bevy Assets][bevyassets] page to find even more things. :)

 ### Development Tools and Editors